abrahamebij/abrahamebij/README.md

 ---

-### 🌟 "Code is like humor.
-When you have to explain it, it’s bad." - Cory House
+### 🌟 “Always code as if the guy who ends up maintaining your code will be a violent psychopath who knows where you live” - John Woods